BastLeblanc/aws-byod-immersion-day/labs/04_visualization_and_reporting/README.md

 6. **Before continuing with the following steps, make sure you are in the N. Virginia Region to edit permissions.**

-Now, on the Amazon QuickSight dashboard, navigate to User Settings page on the Top-Right section and click **Manage QuickSight**.
+Now, on the Amazon QuickSight dashboard, navigate to User Settings page by clicking on the Top-Right section - see image below - and click **Manage QuickSight**.

    ![image](img/quicksight-first-page.png)